-If your deaf dog seems to sleep a lot, it may be due to:
+Do deaf dogs sleep more than hearing dogs?
+If deaf dogs seems to sleep a lot, it may be due to these reasons…

 - Old age — just like humans, dogs can become hard of hearing as their age advances.
 And with old age, comes a decrease in energy.

 - A communication barrier — dogs are social creatures, and if they can’t communicate with their owner, they will often withdraw from the world.